The United States as a Failing State?

 13. For a nation this rich, closing one’s eyes and letting poverty fester is as irresponsible as it is shortsighted.
 It is also extremely cynical.
 The same elites that celebrate America’s vitality also point to U.S. population growth.
 They interpret it as an indicator of future growth potential and a reason for optimism.
 But then they shy away from helping those groups of people to be equipped for a productive future.

 Literal vs. lateral thinkers

 Literal thinkers will state categorically that the United States, unlike Somalia and Afghanistan, does not have warlords.
-Lateral thinkers, in contrast, would question that.
+Lateral thinkers, in contrast, would question that assertion.
 They understand that warlords can also exist at a much higher level of economic development.
 And for evidence, they would point to the way in which Republicans now operate in Washington and many state capitals.